StatistikStadtZuerich/ld.stadt-zuerich.ch/README.md

-# lod.opentransportdata.swiss-site
+# ld.stadt-zuerich.ch-site

-This provides a server for the domain [lod.opentransportdata.swiss](lod.opentransportdata.swiss).
+This provides a server for the domain [ld.stadt-zuerich.ch](ld.stadt-zuerich.ch).
 By default the serve listens to port 80.

-## Requirements

-You need to have [docker](https://docker.com/) installed.

-## Building

-    docker build -t  zazuko/lod.opentransportdata.swiss .

-## Running

-    docker run --rm -p 80:80  zazuko/lod.opentransportdata.swiss